Episode - 7G04\\

 * ContrivedClumsiness: Bart shocks Lisa and claims that "My finger slipped".
 Lisa shocks him back and says "So did mine".

 * DisproportionateRetribution: Mr. Burns fires a man because his son remarked that he had to miss ball practice.

-* EarlyInstallmentWeirdness: As noted in the commentary, ''everything'' about the episode is wrong compared to what the show soon became, with Homer being the one embarrassed by his family's antics being the most glaring (as usually this is a characteristic more appropriate for Marge or Lisa).
-Bart and Maggie (and maybe some of the ancillary characters, like Moe, Dr. Monroe, and the two cops, Eddie and Lou) are the only ones whose personalities aren't altered.
+* EarlyInstallmentWeirdness: ''In spades''.
+As noted in the commentary, ''everything'' about the episode is wrong compared to what the show soon became, with Homer being the one embarrassed by his family's antics being the most glaring (as usually this is a characteristic more appropriate for Marge or Lisa).
+Bart and Maggie (and maybe some of the ancillary characters, like Moe, Mr. Burns, Dr. Monroe, and the two cops, Eddie and Lou) are the only ones whose personalities aren't altered.

 * ElectricTorture: As a last resort, Dr. Monroe hooks up the Simpsons to electrical devices that enable each member to shock the other.
-Monroe meant it as a form of aversion therapy, but the Simpsons just keep shocking each other indiscriminantly.
+Monroe meant it as a form of aversion therapy, but the Simpsons just keep shocking each other indiscriminately.

 * MissedHimByThatMuch: Eddie and Lou were searching for "a family of peeping toms" (the Simpsons looking at other house windows).
 Their search dog was growling at Homer, who says he had wieners on him.
 So they leave, dragging their dog with them.

 * NotSoAboveItAll: Despite his insistence that he's the OnlySaneMan in his family, Homer frequently displays his own failings.
 He reacts with angered violence towards his children's quips, fails to pay attention to the counseling he forced the rest of the family to go through, and abuses the shock therapy with the rest of his family.